OUTPATIENT US clinical experience

-What you will do: This is a combined inpatient and outpatient experience during which you will be under the supervision of a physician who is board certified in pulmonary and critical care medicine.
+What you will do: This is an outpatient experience during which you will be under the supervision of a physician who is board certified in pulmonary and critical care medicine.
 She completed her internal medicine residency at Howard University where she was named chief resident.
 Following fellowship training in pulmonary and critical care medicine, she established a practice in Washington D.C. and has been delivering high quality care for several decades.
 She holds hospital privileges at Washington Adventist Hospital.
 For years, she has been actively involved in the education of international medical students.

-After a few days of observation, you will take on an increasing role in patient care (please note that this is not a shadowing observership; you will be actively involved in patient care).
-This includes the following:
+After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision:

-You will take patient histories under supervision.
+Taking patient histories under supervision.

-You will examine patients under supervision.
+Examining patients under supervision.

-You will write or enter clinic or progress notes.
+Writing or entering clinic or progress notes.

-You will observe pulmonary procedures including bronchoscopy and PFTs
+Observing pulmonary procedures including bronchoscopy and PFTs

-You will have opportunities to research the literature to answer clinical questions at the point of care.
+Have opportunities to research the literature to answer clinical questions at the point of care.

-You will educate the patient.
+Educating the patient.

-You will spend time with other healthcare professionals to understand their roles and responsibilities.
+Spending time with other healthcare professionals to understand their roles and responsibilities.

 You will receive regular feedback on your performance.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on clinical experience in Pulmonology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in Pulmonology.

-Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
-Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
+How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
+Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.

-are having an optimal experience.
+During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.